 JOYS AND CONCERNS AMONG OUR CHURCH FAMILY

-Please continue to pray for cancer warriors Michael dela Montanya, Jacob dela Montanya, Gerard Laquerrier (friend of John and Pat), Barbara Mohler, Irene Pasillas (Open Gate), and Chase Glosier (Steve and Kathy Botkin’s nephew).
+Please continue to pray for cancer warriors Michael dela Montanya, Jacob dela Montanya, Gerard Laquerrier (friend of John and Pat), Irene Pasillas (Open Gate), and Chase Glosier (Steve and Kathy Botkin’s nephew).

 Pastor Michelle will live-stream her Sunday sermons on Facebook at 10:30 AM (more information enclosed), and she will be leading “Grace Groups” via ZOOM.
-Old Testament Bible Study will gather every Wednesday at 11:00 AM via conference call.
-Prayer Group will convene Thursdays.
+Old Testament Bible Study will gather every Wednesday at 11:00 via conference call, except November 25.
+Prayer Group will convene on Thursdays.
 Ad Council will meet via ZOOM on December 15 at 10:30 AM.